modern-influence-of-ancient-warriors

-The Clash at Artemisium: A Naval Crucible
+The Naval Crucible of Artemisium

-The Greek fleet that gathered at Artemisium was a polyglot force of roughly 270 to 300 triremes.
+The Greek fleet at Artemisium was a polyglot force of roughly 270 to 300 triremes.
 Athens, under the guidance of Themistocles, provided the largest single contingent of ships.
-However, the overall command was granted to the Spartan Eurybiades.
+However, overall command was granted to the Spartan Eurybiades.
 This decision underscored the immense political prestige and military authority of Sparta, even in a naval theater dominated by Athenian maritime power.
 The alliance recognized that only a Spartan commander could provide the neutral authority needed to hold the fractious Greek coalition together under the pressure of a Persian assault.

 Sparta was, by its very nature and cultural identity, a land-based military aristocracy.
 Its entire society, from the brutal agoge training system to the syssitia (common messes), was optimized for producing the finest hoplite infantry in Hellas.
 The sea was a foreign, even dishonorable, element for the Spartiates.
 Traditional Spartan values emphasized the fixed, unmovable clash of the phalanx over the fluid, chaotic maneuvering of naval warfare.
 However, the existential crisis of the Persian invasion demanded unprecedented flexibility.